AnthonyRuberto/Pv_LS_singleCell/README.md

 ## Outputs

-In the event you do not want to perform the analysis, the .rds files (outputs) from each step can be downloaded from Zenodo.
+In the event you do not want to perform the analysis, the .rds files (Pv_Hep_scRNAseq_R_scripts_outputs.zip) from each step can be downloaded from Zenodo.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6463338.svg)](https://doi.org/10.5281/zenodo.6463338)